Basement renovation uncovers hidden love notes, photos, pay stubs dating back to the 1930s

 “We asked our contractor to knock out the ceiling that was there to make it a little bit bigger," Dib said.

-Hidden in that ceiling were photos detailing fabulous seventies fashion, paychecks totaling less than $30 and secret love notes exchanged between hopeless romantics.
+Hidden in that ceiling were photos detailing fabulous '70s fashion, paychecks totaling less than $30 and secret love notes.

 To understand this story, forget everything you know about modern-day Washington, D.C.
 The images take us to a time when a Pepco paycheck was $39.43.